webspresso

 bin/ # webspresso CLI

-core/ # ORM, auth, Zod compile/apply
+core/ # ORM, auth, build compiler, Zod compile/apply

 plugins/ # first-party plugins

-src/ # server.js, file-router, helpers, plugin-manager
+src/ # server.js, file-router, http/ (Hono compat), helpers

 utils/ # shared utilities